diegoalarc/diegoalarc/README.md

 ## 😄 *Hello, my name is Diego Alarcón.*

-🔭 I am a Chilean passionate about codes and the possibilities that this can generate for all of us in our future.
-I am also a [surveying engineer](http://www.geomensura.usach.cl/) and I am currently in Germany studying [EAGLE](http://eagle-science.org/).
+🔭 I am a [Chilean](https://en.wikipedia.org/wiki/Chile) passionate about codes and the possibilities that this can generate for all of us in our future.
+I am also a [surveying engineer](http://www.geomensura.usach.cl/) and I am currently in Germany studying the [EAGLE Master](http://eagle-science.org/).

 🌱 Currently I can say that I handle a little more than basic: